 The following conditions can potentiate and make leaky gut difficult to treat:

 - Intestinal dysbiosis (too much bad bacteria relative to healthy bacteria)

-- Small intestinal fungal overgrowth known as SIFO or yeast overgrowth
+- Small intestinal fungal overgrowth which is also known as SIFO or yeast overgrowth (17)

-- Small intestinal bacterial overgrowth known as SIBO
+- Small intestinal bacterial overgrowth which is also known as SIBO

 Back to you

 Leaky gut may cause both extraintestinal and direct intestinal symptoms due to the complex interactions of your gut bacteria and your body.

 These symptoms may be commonly missed by general practitioners which may require you to gain advanced knowledge of the interaction between your intestinal tract and your body.

 Treating leaky gut will require a multifaceted approach including changes to your diet, the addition of targeted supplements, and the treatment of other existing intestinal pathologies.